tamtamchik/namecase/README.md

 ## Security

-If you discover any security related issues, please email <yuri.tam.tkachenko@gmail.com> instead of using the issue tracker.
+If you discover any security-related issues, please email <yuri.tam.tkachenko@gmail.com> instead of using the issue tracker.

 ## Acknowledgements

-This library is a port of the [Perl library](https://metacpan.org/release/BARBIE/Lingua-EN-NameCase-1.19), and owes most of its functionality to the Perl version by Mark Summerfield.
+This library is a port of the [Perl library](https://metacpan.org/release/BARBIE/Lingua-EN-NameCase-1.19) and owes most of its functionality to the Perl version by Mark Summerfield.
 I also used some solutions from [Ruby version](https://github.com/tenderlove/namecase) by Aaron Patterson.
 Any bugs in the PHP port are my fault.